 How We Support Crime-Fighting Canines

-Not long after 1:30 a.m. one Saturday morning last winter, Granby police requested the assistance of a K-9 unit after a motor vehicle accident in which the operator had fled the scene.
+Not long after 1:30 a.m. one Saturday morning in winter 2017, Granby police requested the assistance of a K-9 unit after a motor vehicle accident in which the operator had fled the scene.
 K-9 Apache, part of the Belchertown K-9 Unit, was deployed.
 It didn’t take him long to catch a scent and locate an injured male.

 This year marked the first year the organization received votes from our customers, earning it a grant of $928 at our awards event in March.